|RBI Established:||1 April 1935|

 It is always higher than the Reverse Repo Rate.

-Mostly it is used to control the inflation.
+Mostly it is used to control inflation.

-Reverse Repo Rate: The rate at which the RBI borrows money from the commercial banks is called Reverse Repo Rate.
+The rate at which the RBI borrows money from the commercial banks is called Reverse Repo Rate.

 Whenever banks have surplus funds but don't have any other lending or investment options, they can deposit the surplus funds to the RBI and earn interest as per the Reverse Repo Rate.